pmbmc/ifdocs/docs/README.md

 source is generated as an output from the application.
 Automating the end to end process provides clear and decisive visibility and management of the entire ecosystem, bonding pipelines with supplying applications.

-The Azure Data Factory plugin for Control-M enables the integration of ADF pipelines with the rest of your application ecosystem, allowing for a true hyper automated application stack.